MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 An app's status can vary, and can include **Continue Setup**, **Connected**, or **No Activities**.

-For apps connected via non-Microsoft identity providers (IdP), if the setup isn't complete, when accessing the app you will see a page with the status of **Continue Setup**.
+For apps connected via non-Microsoft identity providers (IdP), if the setup isn't complete, when accessing the app you'll see a page with the status of **Continue Setup**.
 Use the following steps complete the setup.

 **Recommended steps**

 1. Select **Continue Setup**.

 1. Go through the [deployment guide](proxy-deployment-any-app.md) and verify that you have completed all the steps.
-Pay particular attention to the following:
+Pay particular attention to the following notes:

     1. Make sure you create a new custom SAML app.
-You need this to change the URLs and SAML attributes that might not be available in gallery apps.
+You need this app to change the URLs and SAML attributes that might not be available in gallery apps.
     1. If your identity provider doesn't allow the reuse of the same identifier, also known as Entity ID or Audience, change the identifier of the original app.

-### Cannot configure controls for native apps
+### Can't configure controls for native apps

 Native apps can be detected heuristically and you can use access policies to monitor or block them.
 Use the following steps to configure controls for native apps.